echarts-maps/echarts-china-cities-js/templates/README.md

 hence are subjected to AMap's [service and content license](https://lbs.amap.com/home/terms/).

 **No content right** have been transferred to you and you shall **engage AMap.com** before making commercial applications using the files in this package.
-No liability/Guarantee were given for any error or flaws in the downloaded files.
+No Liability nor Guarantee were given for any error or flaws in the downloaded files.

 ### Free usage instructions